RobotDogtor/BatRobot/README.md

 ## Code Details

 There are three independent variables that define a flapping motion for a single DOF wing.
-The wing angle alpha (zero is arms straight out) and the shoulder distance beta (distance from wp1 to wp2.
+The wing angle alpha (zero is arms straight out) and the shoulder distance beta (distance from wp1 to wp2), each as a function over a full cycle of a process variable theta, and the shape of the wing.
+The wing shape is the number of points and connections between the struts of the wing, the connectivity matrix between these points, and the distances.

+Shape: number of rigid bodies, points on bodies, and connectivity matrix are constant.
+What can be varied are distances.

+Use cheating knowledge for the moment for yohan and trinity.

+Look at epipolar plane calculations.
+Does new light fix things?